At a Glance

 ✨Showcase Your Customer Service Skills

 As a Housing Officer, excellent customer service is key.
-Be prepared to share specific examples from your past experiences where you successfully resolved customer issues or improved their experience.
-This will demonstrate your ability to handle the demands of the role.
+Be prepared to share specific examples from your past roles where you successfully resolved customer issues or improved their experience.
+This will demonstrate your ability to handle the responsibilities of the position.

 ✨Demonstrate Problem-Solving Abilities

-The job requires a strong problem-solving mindset.
-Think of scenarios where you've faced challenges in previous roles and explain how you approached them.
-Highlight your ability to stay calm under pressure and find effective solutions.
+The role requires strong problem-solving skills.
+Think of scenarios where you faced challenges in previous jobs and explain how you approached them.
+Highlight your can-do attitude and how you took ownership of the situation to find a solution.